Code-Institute-Submissions/chizzletaz-MilestoneProject1/TEST.md

 The alt attributes were removed.
 Since these were in the footer, these were also removed on the other pages.

 aboutus.html:
-No erors or warnings are shown. ourmusic.html:
+No errors or warnings are shown. ourmusic.html:
 1. Four errors: a bad value (100%) for 'width' on element iframe.
 A digit is expected, but a % is used.
 This is done to display the audio file correctly and to keep it responsive.